NavicoOS/ac2git/README.md

   + Delete only the files that `accurev diff` reported as changed from the git repository.
   + Populate the transaction and commit it into git. _(The populate here is done with the recursive option but without the overwrite option.
 Meaning that only the changed items are downloaded over the network.)_.
   + Repeat loop until done.

-### Dear contributors ###

-I am not a python developer which should be evident to anyone who's seen the code.
-A lot of it was written late at night and was meant to be just a brain dump, to be cleaned up at a later date, but it remained.
-Please don't be dissuaded from contributing and helping me improve it because it will get us all closer to ditching AccuRev!
-I will do my best to add some notes about my method and how the code works.

-For now it works as I need it to and that's enough.

 ---
 ---